Julia Ward Howe: Social activism

 In 1872, she became the editor of Woman's Journal, a widely-read suffragist magazine founded in 1870 by Lucy Stone and Henry B. Blackwell.
 She contributed to it for twenty years.
-That same year, she wrote her "Appeal to womanhood throughout the world", later known as the Mother's Day Proclamation, which asked women around the world to join for world peace.
+That same year, she wrote her "Appeal to womanhood throughout the world", later known as the Mothers’ Day Proclamation, which asked women around the world to join for world peace.
 (See :Category:Pacifist feminism.)
 She authored it soon after she evolved into a pacifist and an anti-war activist.
 In 1872, she asked that "Mothers' Day" be celebrated on June 2.
 Her efforts were not successful, and by 1893 she was wondering if July 4 could be remade into "Mothers' Day".

 In 1874, she edited a coeducational defense titled Sex and Education.
 She wrote a collection about the places she lived in 1880 called Modern Society.
 In 1883, Howe published a biography of Margaret Fuller.
-Then, in 1885 she published another collection of lectures called Is Polite Society Polite? ("Polite society" is a euphemism for the upper class.)
+Then, in 1885 she published another collection of lectures called Is Polite Society Polite?
 In 1899 she published her popular memoirs, Reminiscences.
 She continued to write until her death.